maevecrossan/byte-battles/TESTING.md

 ## **Testing**

-### Responsiveness
+### Developmental Testing

-Below are a series of screenshots demonstrating how the hidden messages are displayed among the varying size screens.
-As you will see in a moment, I chose to make the game responsive based on four different screen sizes:
+The following section explains the steps taken and aspects considered during the development process.

-* 320px (mobile)
+#### Responsiveness

-* 590px (small tablet)
+I designed for mobiles first, using 320px as my starting point.
+I then progressed to 590px, 1024px and 1440px.
+I chose these incremenents largely due to the layout out the player tally.
-* 1024px (small laptops)
+I wanted to avoid the player scrolling as much as possible, so when possible, I decided to make the tally boxes to expand horizontally.

-* 1440px (large screens) and up
+Below are a series of screenshots demonstrating how the content is displayed across four aforementioned screen sizes.
+As you will see, all content is centered.
+This was done so that if two players were playing, both players could see the game board and their respective tallies easily.
+The centered content would also allows for additional features to be displayed along the sides, such as scoreboard, game settings, etc.

-The choice of screensize parameters laid out above will be explained in the game features section.
+The responsiveness of each element was tested immediately and repeatedly after styling each element.

-#### Welcome Message
+##### Welcome Message

 1. Mobile